And greetings to you, thrill seekers, music lovers all across the fruited plain Rushland Boss sizzling here at the EIB Southern Command.

 America can't.

-If cheap, unskilled labor is precisely the key to continued prosperity and economic growth and the maintenance of our superpower status, then Mexico ought to be right behind us.
+If cheap, unskilled labor is what this country needs to continue to be, the major player in the world that it is, if cheap, unskilled labor is precisely the key to continued prosperity and economic growth and the maintenance of our superpower status, then Mexico ought to be right behind us because they lead the world in it.

-Every nation that has cheap, unskilled labor ought to be threatening our status as world superpower.
+Every nation that has cheap unskilled labor ought to be threatening our status as world superpower.

-I've never heard anything more absurd.
+I have never heard anything more absurd.

 I have never heard anything more insulting that without cheap labor, we can't survive as we have always known the United States to be.

-That's just Hey, we got a global warming update coming up next.
+That's just hey, we got a global warming update coming up next.

-Al Gorby singing uh ball of fire, it's all coming up plus your phone calls after this.
+It's all coming up plus your phone calls after this.

-I got a funny email, a guy said, Hey, Rush, I've seen these robbing fruits and vegetables.
+A guy said, hey, Rush, I've seen these rotting fruits and vegetables.

-I was watching a news uh this handless, we don't know what it was, but I saw some polar bears eating them.
+We don't know what it was, but I saw some polar bears eating them.

-Now they got to invade the fruits and vegetable farms to survive because of global warning, and they're only out there because we got a shortage of cheap labor.
+Now they got to invade the fruits and vegetable farms to survive because of global warming.

 Anyway, tainted apples and toxic mushrooms were among 107 Chinese food imports detained at U.S. ports last month.

-It was uh reported yesterday.
+It was reported yesterday.

 Excuse me, the U.S. Food and Drug Administration detained the imports, along with more than 1,000 Chinese shipments of tainted dietary.